Why advanced GoHighLevel automation workflows matter

 12) Post-Sale Handoff & Onboarding

-Goal: Smoothly transition from sales to delivery.
+Goal: Smoothly transition from sales to delivery.- Trigger: Opportunity Won.

 - Actions: Create onboarding tasks, send welcome pack, book kickoff call, set internal SLA dates, and notify delivery channel.